Family Album by The Ullman Boys

 BRIAN: He's like, "I'm giving you this Martin guitar and I'm giving you this drum set."
 And I'd just torn down my queen-size bed.
 So I gained this space in my room.
 And then it was like, "Whoa, I guess things are changing.
 I guess there's a nine-piece drum set coming to the house!"
 But just as he gave the [guitar] to dad, he did the same gift to me in his Martin guitar, and his drums, and his microphones, and allowed us to start making these full-band recordings.
 And yeah, it's just amazing how it's all come around as individual gifts to each other through different circles of time.

-The first time this guitar-gifting motif occurred was back in the 60s when Jack and Dad's "Uncle Scotty" Milum left a 1940 Harmony Professional Hawaiian Guitar at the Ullman house on Wayne Street in Rittman.
+The first time this guitar-gifting motif occurred was back in the 60s when Jack and Dad's "Uncle Scotty" Milum left a Harmony guitar at the Ullman house on Wayne Street in Rittman.
 It was then, before that guitar was ultimately repossessed, that Dad began learning to play.